ctrf-io/github-test-reporter/README.md

 ### Available Properties

 All CTRF properties are accessible via the ctrf property in your template.

 Additionally, you can access properties from GitHub using the github property.
 The following GitHub properties are available:

-- Coming soon!
+- `github.repoName`: The name of the repository.
+- `github.branchName`: The current branch being worked on or checked out.
+- `github.runNumber`: The unique number assigned to each run in the workflow.
+Increments with every run.
+- `github.jobName`: The name of the specific job being executed within the workflow.
+- `github.workflowID`: The unique ID assigned to the workflow, providing a way to track it.
+- `github.workflowName`: The name of the workflow being executed.
+- `github.actorName`: The user or entity responsible for triggering the workflow.
+This could be a human user or a bot.
+- `github.eventName`: The event that triggered the workflow (e.g., push, pull_request, schedule).
+- `github.runID`: A unique ID representing the run of the workflow for traceability.
+- `github.pullRequestNumber`: The number associated with the pull request if the event triggering the workflow is a pull request.
+- `github.apiURL`: The base URL for accessing the repository’s API.
+- `github.baseURL`: The root URL of the repository.
+- `github.buildURL`: The URL for the build, typically where you can view build logs and details.

 ### Template Example